 Benthic macroinvertebrate abundance

 Three kick-net samples were collected for assessment of benthic community composition and abundance.
 Using a D-net, we collected macroinvertebrates by flipping over 1-3 rocks, and then sweeping five times in a left-to-right motion across approximately 1 m.
 After the series of sweeps, the catch was rinsed into a plastic bucket.
-For each replicate, bucket contents were concentrated using a 64 μm mesh and placed in glass jars with 40% ethanol (vodka; the only preservative available to us at the time) for preservation and refrigerated at 4°C aboard the research vessel.
+For each replicate, bucket contents were concentrated using a 64-μm mesh and placed in glass jars with 40% ethanol (vodka; the only preservative available to us at the time) for preservation and refrigerated at 4°C aboard the research vessel.
 The 40% ethanol preservative was replaced with ~80% ethanol upon return to the lab within 24 to 48 hours, and samples were stored at ~4°C.

 Invertebrate taxonomic identification and enumeration were performed under a stereo microscope.
 All invertebrates were identified to species with the exception of juveniles (Taakhteev, 2015 for amphipods; Sitnikova, 2012 for molluscs; Table 2).
 All samples contained oligochaetes and polychaetes, but due to poor preservation, these taxa were not counted.
 Six samples of the 42 collected were not well-preserved and were excluded from further analyses, in order to reduce errors in identification.
 KD-1 and LI-1 were the only sites with 1 sample counted.
 BK-2 and KD-2 each had two samples counted.